LongBu/AWS-SAP-C02-Study-Guide/README.md

   * When AMI is copied to another region, automatically creates a snapshot in the destination region
   * Snapshots of encrypted volumes are encrypted
   * Volumes from encrypted snapshots are encrypted
-  * Can only share unencrypted snapshots (shared with other AWS accounts or made public)
+  * Can share unencrypted snapshots (shared with other AWS accounts or made public) without bothering to modify at large policies
+  * AMI/Volume Share launch permission property policy to share encrypted volume (via KMS Key), modify key policy to have other accounts use said key
   * Can encrypt root device volumes upon creation of EC2 instance
   * To create an encrypted volume that wasn't encrypted:
     * Create an unencrypted snapshot of the root device volume